-Topic 1 - We lcome Workbook page Slide/Resources Approach Pages 3 - 4 Facilitator note: Introduce yourself and outline what qualifies you to run the course.
-Emphasise that this is a safe space to ask questions about money, and to check understanding of financial language and practice.
-Welcome Ask the learners to introduce themselves - if it's a larger group, then ask the delegates to introduce themselves to the person on their right.
-In their intros, ask them to name one thing they'd personally like to get from the workshop.
-Reductionalization That a calify start and start a detailed activity and activity and a detailed Overview Banking essentials workshop Cytocians The workshop will help on anderstand hone is the workshop will help on anderstand hone is the stand and a street account.
-Be help defense and a hone attemate Be help defense attemate Be help de Explain: Talk through the on-slide content: This workshop aims to help you understand how to open and manage a bank account.
-MachaffacteolAcademy Vial or orbit hasons at www.barledocalentications Here's what I'd like you to take away / know by the end of the session: Explain the difference between a basic bank account and a current account Plan how to open a bank account
+Topic 1 - Welcome

-Identify elements of a bank statement Manage a bank account Discuss the use of debit cards Agenda Fuchary's session Hat and using transmission Open of the set Facilitator note: Run through basic health and safety (fire exits, trip hazards etc).
+Overview Banking essentials workshop Objective This workshop all help you understand how to open and manage a bank account.
+By the end of this workshop, you should be able to explain the difference between a basic bank account and a current account.
+I districtly generate of a bank statement manage is bank account and bank account and bank account and bank account and a survey account.
+I use your debit card selfely.
+What our orion insteads at some bankshorioninetesatomy or all Explain: Talk through the on-slide content: This workshop aims to help you understand how to open and manage a bank account.
+Here's what I'd like you to take away / know by the end of the session: Explain the difference between a basic bank account and a current account Plan how to open a bank account Identify elements of a bank statement Manage a bank account Agenda Today's session Health and safety binding Asperda - Welcome - Brank account types - Opening a bank account - Understanding bank astamenne - Mosening you be lak account - Date and a control of the account - Date and a control of the account - Date and a control of the account of th Discuss the use of debit cards Facilitator note: Run through basic health and safety (fire exits, trip hazards etc).
 Run through the agenda.
 Read out the disclaimer: Everything that is discussed today is for guidance and is not financial advice.
 Any websites, tools etc. are examples of what's available.
 Hand out the workbook and explain it's for the learners to make notes as we go through the workshop and has some useful links to further information.

-Topic 2 - Bar nk account types Workbook page Slide/Resources Approach Page 4 Bank account types Facilitator note: Introduce the topic and read out the section objective as follows: By the end of this section, you should be able to: Explain the difference between a basic bank account and a current account.
-Bank account types Basic bank account Current bank account Current bank account Reduktion of the second seco Explain: There are lots of different types of bank accounts which can make it very confusing when you're not sure which is the best one for you.
+Topic 2 - Bank account types Workbook page Slide/Resources Approach Page 4 Bank account types Birchifterfacilisations Wet for write focuses at more barichicationale asking as also Facilitator note: Introduce the topic and read out the section objective as follows: By the end of this section, you should be able to: Explain the difference between a basic bank account and a current account.
+Bank account Current bank account Will or wifes feature at most behalf-infanduating gold.
+Explain: There are lots of different types of bank accounts which can make it very confusing when you're not sure which is the best one for you.
 We're going to focus today on the two common types of accounts - a basic bank account and a current bank account.
 There is information in your workbook about where to find out further details of bank account types if you wish to explore this further.
 Banking Basics Facilitator note: THIS SLIDE IS HIDDEN BY DEFAULT.
 To show it, go to the 'slide show' tab and select 'unhide slide' PLAY BANKING BASICS ANIMATED VIDEO IF APPROPRIATE